GB&I 15 – 9 USA

 Day 2 Singles

-Graham Rankin beat Steve Scott 1hole
+Graham Rankin beat Steve Scott 1 hole

 Simon Dyson lost to Edward Loar 5&4